 Jeff offers a solid rule-of-thumb for when you should choose 1-pass VBR over 2-pass VBR.

-• YouTube User Upload Specs: Notice this page lists two different data rates for h.264.
+• YouTube User Upload Specs: This page lists two data rates for h.264.
 The first is a very low data rate and then the recommended data rate for ‘enterprise quality internet connections’.
 These data rates are almost the same as the YouTube Professional specs for h.264 deliverables and dovetail nicely with what Jeff says concerning 1-pass VBR and 2-pass VBR.

 • YouTube Professional Upload Specs: Jeff and I are both unclear if uploading ProResHQ without being a ‘certified’ professional channel partner results in their processing following a higher-quality path versus their User upload path.
 But we both agree, any User – as long as you’ve verified your YouTube account to upload videos longer than 15 minutes, YouTube seems to be quite able to process your ProResHQ uploads.